🏹 DIY Paper Bow and Arrow – An Easy Craft for Kids and Parents

 Step 2: Prepare the Frame

-Step 3: Connect the Frame
+Step 3: Build the Bow Body

 Step 4: Add the Handle

-Step 5: Add the Rubber Band System
+Step 5: Make the Elastic System

-• Link two rubber bands together.
+Link two rubber bands together to make a longer band.

 Step 6: Make the Arrow